 Description of Duties

-• Policies and organizational approaches that promote quality and safety
+Policies and organizational approaches that promote quality and safety for all organizational stakeholders, including patients and research participants

 The Board may request reports on quality and safety measures, risk assessment, violations and remediation measures/corrective action plans, and additional measures.

-The Board will advise, consult with, and make recommendations to the NIH Director (or designee) and CEO of the NIH Clinical Center.
+The Board will advise, consult with, and make recommendations to the NIH Principal Deputy Director (or designee) and CEO of the NIH Clinical Center.

 Support